-Teacher candidates are expected to follow the school calendar at their student teaching site, not Emporia State University's calendar.
-If the Mentor/Cooperating Teacher is required to be there, so is the teacher candidate!
+Interns are expected to follow the school calendar at their internship site, not Emporia State University's calendar.
+If the Mentor Teacher is required to be there, so is the intern!

-Employment during Student Teaching (including coaching)
+Employment during the Internship (including coaching)

-Many teacher candidates have a financial need to remain employed in some capacity while student teaching.
-This is acceptable if it does not interfere with the student teaching schedule.
-The focus should remain toward completing all tasks for the successful completion of student teaching.
+Many interns have a financial need to remain employed in some capacity while in the internship.
+This is acceptable if it does not interfere with the internship schedule.
+The focus should remain toward completing all tasks for the successful completion of the internship.
 Coaching is one form of employment which can support the professional rapport with students in the classroom.
-However, coaching responsibilities should not interfere with the student teaching schedule.
-It is not allowable for a teacher candidate to leave student teaching early for practices.
-On game days, the teacher candidate may be allowed leave with the team for away games, or be out on the court/field when the team is expected to report if they have approval of the mentor/cooperating teacher, host school principal, supervisors and the Director of the Office of Field Placement and Licensure.
-Approval for coaching that will in any way impact the student teaching schedule should take place the semester prior to the student teaching semester.
+However, coaching responsibilities should not interfere with the internship schedule.
+It is not allowable for an intern to leave the internship school early for practices.
+On game days, the intern may be allowed to leave with the team for away games, or be out on the court/field when the team is expected to report if they have approval of the mentor teacher, host school principal, supervisors and the Director of the Office of Field Placement and Licensure.
+Approval for coaching that will in any way impact the internship schedule should take place the semester prior to the internship semester.
 In regards to coaching-related duties, days leaving early and/or days absent related to game days should not become excessive.
-More than once per week may be considered excessive depending upon the amount of time it pulls the teacher candidate away from the student teaching assignment.
-The student teacher may be asked to limit these times to only one per week and/or required to make up any student teaching time missed.
-If there are difficulties with employment (coaching) taking the teacher candidate's focus away from being successful, the teacher candidate, mentor/cooperating teacher, school principal and/or supervisor(s) should immediately contact the OFPL Director for a conference.
+More than once per week may be considered excessive depending upon the amount of time it pulls the intern away from the internship assignment.
+The intern may be asked to limit these times to only one per week and/or required to make up any internship time missed.
+If there are difficulties with employment (coaching) taking the intern's focus away from being successful, the intern, mentor teacher, school principal and/or supervisor(s) should immediately contact the OFPL Director for a conference.
+If you will be coaching during your internship, complete the Coaching form at the end of this manual to email to fieldplacement@emporia.edu.